• Skip to primary navigation

 You may be wondering if you can make this recipe into cupcakes.
 The answer is yes!
 I have done it for several of my kid’s birthdays!

 Half of our family has birthdays in the same month.
-When birthday month comes around each year, we can get sugared out, especially because it is in the middle of all the end of the year holidays.
+When that birthday month comes around each year, I don’t want them to get sugared out. that’s why this refined sugar-free einkorn birthday cake is perfect for making cupcakes!

 Another time that I like to convert this recipe into cupcakes is when there are a lot of little people attending our party.